getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 The final set-up step is to start our nginx frontend container.
 We will be deploying a variant of the base `nginx` Docker image which means you can either:

-1. build the image locally from a Dockerfile and push to your own Docker Hub account; or
+1. Build the image locally from a Dockerfile and push to your own Docker Hub account; or
-2. run a prebuilt image hosted on the `rackspace` Docker Hub account.
+2. Run a prebuilt image hosted on the `rackspace` Docker Hub account.

 If you want to use the prebuilt image, you can skip the next step and head straight to `Step 4: Running your container`.